DevWithPranav/readme-viewer/mentor_dashboard.md

 ### `POST /mentor/sessions/<session_id>/karma-award/`

 Admin awards karma to a mentor for a **COMPLETED** session.
 One award per mentor per session.
-Also increments the mentor's `hours` by 1.
+Also increments the mentor's `hours` by 1 and updates their wallet karma.

 | | |
 |---|---|